Pittsburgh Public Schools To Reimburse Families Driving Kids To School Amid Transportation Shortage

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – Pittsburgh Public Schools will reimburse mileage for families driving their kids to school and are asking them to release their seats.READ MORE: Police Identify Butler Officer Stabbed Before Shooting, Killing Suspect
+PITTSBURGH (KDKA) – Pittsburgh Public Schools will reimburse mileage for families driving their kids to school and are asking them to release their seats.READ MORE: COVID-19 In Pennsylvania: State Health Department Reports 3,509 New Cases, 22 Additional Deaths

 The district announced on Thursday that the board of directors approved the reimbursement for eligible families.
 The rate is $10 per day roundtrip for less than 12 miles or $20 per day roundtrip for less than 24 miles.

 The reimbursement comes as the district continues to battle a transportation shortage.
-Not having enough bus drivers was one of the reasons the district pushed back its start week.READ MORE: Man Wanted For Allegedly Starting Fire That Destroyed Duplex, Injured 4 Firefighters
+Not having enough bus drivers was one of the reasons the district pushed back its start week.READ MORE: COVID-19 In Pittsburgh: Allegheny County Health Department Reports 271 New Cases, 1 Additional Death

 The district says bus passes will be given to families who can give up their kid’s yellow bus seat but don’t have a car or driver’s license.